SHOULD JAMES BOND SWAP HIS WALTHER PPK FOR A NEW GUN!

 Mobile phones are such an essential item to our lives, yet it feels as though every five minutes we’re encouraged to change them.
 I understand that back in the day you needed to change your mobile, remember the first ones?
 They cost nearly £2000, weighed as much as a small van, you could only talk for 30 minutes within the M25 and they took 10 hours to charge up.

 But mobile phones have come a long way since.
-Technology needed us to join in the pain of early development for it to recover the costs of design, marketing, legal, payback investors, take out patents etc. and thereafter make a profit to then develop the next model.
+The technology needed us to join in the pain of early development for it to recover the costs of design, marketing, legal, pay back investors, take out patents etc. and thereafter make a profit to then develop the next model.

 So, have we not reached a point, where we can just sit back and relax with the present models?
 Most of us take out a 2-year contract, but we typically upgrade at 20 months, driven by flagship mobile phone designs to beat each year and our own gadget vanity.